 CyberGhost has an immaculate zero-logging policy, which logs only anonymous login events once per day on unusual users for monthly statistics – and there’s no way for that to be tracked back to you, as they don’t even keep ahold of your email address.

 Read our full CyberGhost review.

 - Unblocks US Netflix, Amazon Prime, YouTube, Hulu

 - Great user experience and easy installation

 - Apps for ALL devices

 - 45-days 'No-hassle' money back guarante.

 While many VPNs have trouble unblocking streaming services like Netflix or Hulu, PrivateVPN has no problem.
 Then once you’re in, great connection speeds make streaming a breeze.
 PrivateVPN makes wide variety of devices and platforms are available for you, so you get safely and securely online no matter which of your devices you use.

 PrivateVPN has also made ease-of-use a heavy focus.
 It has no extra, distracting frills and offers detailed instructions and walkthroughs to help you get online quickly.
-And once you’re installed, you’ll find a solid network of 100 servers in 56 countries – the smallest on the list, but reliable.
+And once you’re installed, you’ll find a solid network of 150 servers in 60+ countries – the smallest on the list, but stable, fast and secure.

 This provider has a strict zero-logging policy, preventing any of your information from being recorded and held against you, as well as a unique security option.
 Their default 128-bit AES encryption gives most people the right combination of security and speed, but if you want more, you can bump that up to 256-bits.